 - Final unconditional lien waiver should only be used after receipt of all payments

 This is a very simple overview.
 In deciding which to download, you may want to review our Ultimate Guide to Lien Waivers, where the different types of waivers are more completely discussed.
 You may find this video helpful to figure out which you should use:

-After downloading the doc for your state and situation, you will next encounter a bunch of confusing legal language.
+After downloading the waiver form for your state and situation, you will next encounter a bunch of confusing legal language.

 In the states where lien waivers are strictly regulated, the terms and language in the waiver document itself can be specifically discussed, because we know exactly what the language is.
 In the other states, though, lien waiver document language is not as firmly regulated, and as a result, it may be difficult to identify and discuss “common” language.

 Nevertheless, although each state’s lien waivers are slightly different, and non-regulated lien waivers can be very different, the language you’ll find in these documents is pretty similar.
 What’s especially true is that the problematic clauses to look out far are quite similar.
 It’s just that these similar clauses might be arranged in different ways depending on the individual document at issue.